 Marshmallows are made out of sugar, water, and gelatin so they are one of the more simplistic desserts to serve up to people who have allergies and intolerances.
 You can also set up a small marshmallow roasting station on your supper table for an easy and fun dessert!

 These insanely popular desserts are not only beautiful and delicious, but they are also gluten-free!
-They require a huge amount of skill to create but you can also purchase them at most bakeries.
+Macarons require a huge amount of culinary skill to create from scratch.
+Luckily, you can also purchase them at most bakeries or even the grocery store.

-Macarons are made from almonds, sugar egg whites, and cream.
+Macarons are made simply from almonds, sugar egg whites, and cream.
 The coloring is added to make these beautifully vibrant colors along with other garnishes such as edible glitter or gold flakes.
+They are pretty to look at and delicious to eat!

-Rice crackers are a great alternative to regular crackers, and completely gluten-free!
+Rice crackers are a great alternative to regular crackers, and they happen to be completely free of gluten!
 Rice crackers can be used as a great base for appetizers or can be served as a healthier alternative to chips.

 A major bonus about rice crackers is that they are also vegan.
 Make sure to check the label to ensure they are both gluten and dairy free, but for the most part, they are very allergy friendly.